-The Bridge, Beck, Wallander, The Killing: the sensation that is ‘Nordic Noir’ has never been more popular.
-But it’s strange that Scandinavia, whose nations regularly top the charts of transparency, equality, happiness and well-being and the bottom of the charts for crime rates, produced such dark, depressing and disturbing works of art, literature, theatre and television…
+The Bridge, Beck, Wallander, The Killing … the sensation that is ‘Nordic Noir’ has never been more popular.
+But it’s strange that Scandinavia, whose nations regularly top the charts of transparency, equality and happiness, have produced such dark, depressing and disturbing works of art, literature, theatre and television…

 “Through his Harry Hole novels, since published in over fifty languages, Jo Nesbø expresses disillusionment and alienation with his country’s new identity; its greed and the ruthless criminal underworld that formed as a result.
 Harry’s world is one of corruption, deceit and dangerous pragmatism.”

-On the night of 28th February 1986, however, they were shattered.
+On the night of 28th February 1986, however, they were shattered for good.
 Swedish Prime Minister Olof Palme was walking home from the cinema with his wife, Lisbet.
 He had shunned police protection for the evening and, as he rounded the corner of Sveavägen, he was shot in the back from point blank range.
 After a taxi driver raised the alarm, Palme was rushed to hospital, but died shortly after.
 His attacker walked calmly onto Stockholm’s metro system and disappeared.
 Sweden descended into shock.
-The very self-confidence in their security that had meant their Prime Minister did not require protection that night was under threat and many began to question whether their country was really free from the evils suffered by the rest of the world.
+The very self-confidence in their security that had meant their prime minister did not require protection that night was under threat, and many began to question whether their country was really free from the evils suffered by the rest of the world.
 But while most of society panicked, writers rejoiced.
 Palme’s assassination, like Kennedy’s, opened the door to countless conspiracy theories: prime material for them to devour.

-The Millennium Trilogy is now the most successful ‘Nordic Noir’ franchise.
+The Millennium Trilogy is now the most successful ‘Nordic noir’ franchise.
 It was also one of the first to represent Sweden’s rising xenophobia.
 The trilogy’s protagonist, Lisbeth Salander, is anti-social and incredibly ugly, covered from head to toe in tattoos.
 She is, some say, the very personification today’s Syrian refugees: physically and mentally out of place in their surroundings, facing a hostile native population.
 Denmark’s xenophobia is perhaps more worrying, as it concerns an alienation of their own colonial subjects, the Greenlanders.
 With their Asian appearance, a Greenlander in Copenhagen is instantly recognisable.
 Peter Høeg is one of the only writers to have created a book centred on the subject: Miss Smilla’s Feeling for Snow.
-Smilla, a native Greenlander, arrives in metropolitan Denmark with a continual longing to return to her homeland, and when a fellow Greenlandic boy falls to his death in her apartment block, an ineffectual police force means she must investigate it alone.